-- Jolly Phonics in Reception
+- Phonics Bug in EYFS

 When the children have consolidated the graphemes covered in each stage of reading books, they may advance on to Oxford Reading Tree readers, which are not entirely decodable.
 This will enable a child to practise recognising ‘tricky words’ which are not yet decodable.

 One of the biggest factors which can help pupils to develop all round academic ability is to share quality reading time with an adult.
 The guide in the downloads below may be useful to achieve this.

 The booklets below will give you more information which may support your child’s learning: